'None of this makes sense:' Prank call victim's mother pleads for answers

 Story highlights

-- Lisa Finch says police have not provided answers, support after her son was killed on Thursday
+- Lisa Finch says police have not provided answers or support after her son was killed on Thursday

-- Andrew Finch's death was allegedly the result of "swatting," a fad of calling in false emergencies to elicit police response
+- Andrew Finch's death was allegedly the result of "swatting," where a fake emergency is reported to elicit police response

-(CNN)Lisa Finch, the mother of a man who was shot and killed by the Wichita Police Department in a prank call stunt gone wrong, says she still has more questions than answers about the deadly encounter.
+(CNN)Lisa Finch, the mother of a man who was shot and killed by the Wichita Police Department in a prank call gone wrong, says she still has more questions than answers about the deadly encounter.

 Andrew Finch, 28, was shot on Thursday in his home in Wichita, Kansas.
-According to the Wichita Police Department, officers were responding to an anonymous prank call describing a "hostage situation" at Finch's address.
+According to the Wichita Police Department, officers were responding to an anonymous call describing a "hostage situation" at Finch's address.

 Three days after the incident, Finch said there is still blood on the carpet where her son lay dying.
-She also said she has gotten little support from authorities, did not get an opportunity to identify her son's body, and has no idea where the body is being kept.
+She also said she has gotten little support from authorities, did not get an opportunity to identify her son's body, and has no idea where his body is being kept.

 'They didn't give him any warnings'